Note: This article is part two of a series. Read part one here.

 Even if Iran decided not to close the Strait of Hormuz and attack the Gulf oil fields, the mere threat of doing so may have coerced the Arab states into not intervening, fearing the collapse of their economies.
 This planned attack was intended to sync with the greater global conflict, as evidenced by China’s supply of planetary mixers and the sodium perchlorate missile propellant precursor to grow Iran’s solid-fueled ballistic missile arsenal.
 Said arsenal was per the FDD once again on trajectory to number around 10,000 in 2028, comprising both liquid and solid-fueled missiles.
 Accompanying this was a production rate of roughly 34 transporter erector launchers per month, the stockpile increasing from ~200 to ~470 between June 2025 and March 2026.

 Domestically, Iran has made heavy use of EW systems like the Russian Murmansk-BN and deep packet inspection architecture to jam Starlink, specifically during the January 2026 internet blackout.
 All of this said, there are caveats.
-We do not have information on the status of advanced foreign equipment in light of Operation Epic Fury.
+There is no clear publicly available information on the status of advanced foreign equipment in light of Operation Epic Fury.

-But our other adversaries view Iran as expendable even if Tehran provides oil to China and is a fellow autocratic partner, as indicated by Russia’s unwillingness to add a mutual defense clause to the Treaty on Comprehensive Strategy.
+Our other adversaries view Iran as expendable even if Tehran provides oil to China and is a fellow autocratic partner, as indicated by Russia’s unwillingness to add a mutual defense clause to the Treaty on Comprehensive Strategy.
 Iran and its proxies have experienced a series of losses after the strategic blunder that was Hamas’ October 7, 2023 attack on Israel.
-Bashar al-Assad’s regime in Syria has fallen, Hezbollah’s leadership has been gutted by Mossad’s explosive pager operation and IDF airstrikes, and Fordow, Natanz and Isfahan among other nuclear program targets were heavily damaged by American TLAMs and GBU-57 bunker busters.
-Despite the IRGC’s patronage network and the volunteer Basij militia force, the Revolutionary regime is fragile given the outward look of the Iranian citizenry, exemplified by mass protests in the wake of the killing of Mahsa Amini.
+Bashar al-Assad’s regime in Syria has fallen, Hezbollah’s leadership has been gutted by Mossad’s explosive pager operation and IDF airstrikes, and Fordow, Natanz, and Isfahan among other nuclear program targets were heavily damaged by American TLAMs and GBU-57 bunker busters.
+Even with the power of the IRGC’s patronage network and the volunteer Basij militia force, the Revolutionary regime is fragile given the socioeconomic status and cosmopolitan leanings of the Iranian citizenry, exemplified by mass protests in the wake of the killing of Mahsa Amini and during the inflation crisis of late 2025 and 2026.

-Despite these setbacks, powering Iran’s military and security forces and stoking hostilities between the Israelis, Arabs, and Iranians and their proxies, and by necessity preserving Tehran’s regime, remains a strategic move the other players greatly benefit from, as a way of keeping a bulk of U.S. military force pinned down in the Central Command area of responsibility.
-It is why the Russians and Chinese have attempted to delay UN Security Council snapback sanctions, invest in Iranian nuclear weapons through assistance in laser technologies that validate nuclear warhead designs, and build conventional military capabilities following the country’s humiliation in Operation Rising Lion.
+Despite these setbacks, however, powering Iran’s military and security forces and stoking hostilities between the Israelis, Arabs, and Iranians and their proxies, and by necessity preserving Tehran’s regime, remains a strategic move the other players greatly benefit from, as a way of keeping a bulk of U.S. military force pinned down in the Central Command area of responsibility.

 Overall, using Iran and its proxies as a resource drain for the U.S. military has proven fruitful.
 During the 12-Day War, the U.S. used around 25% of its THAAD interceptors to defend Israel from Iranian missiles.
 On March 27, 2026, a Russian-enabled Iranian precision strike on Prince Sultan Air Base in Saudi Arabia destroyed an E-3 Sentry AWACS.
-Within the first 100 hours of Epic Fury, roughly 2,000 munitions were used, a number of which were precision guided weapons that are difficult to replenish.
+Within the first 100 hours of Epic Fury, roughly 2,000 munitions were used, a number of which were precision guided weapons that are costly and time-consuming to build.
+For example, the stealthy Joint Air-to-Surface Standoff Missile usually takes around 48 months to build and deliver.

 North Korea

 Kim may seek to invade South Korea with allied backing, using his increasingly diverse arsenal of nuclear warheads and delivery systems to deter ROK and U.S. counteroffensive and decapitation maneuvers under the Combined Forces Command’s OPLAN 5022.
-He may be interested in pushing at least as far as the Han River and past the Northern Limit Line, de facto dominating the Peninsula by seizing political and industrial targets within the Seoul-Incheon-Gyeonggi Metropolitan Area, supported by mass sabotage in the South’s rear.
-The goal would be to create a fait accompli and force maximalist, perhaps vassalizing demands upon the South in peace negotiations, such as financial reparations or the eviction of the U.S. military.
-This must be done while withstanding and defeating the ROK Strategic Command’s Three-Axis system (Kill Chain, Korea Air and Missile Defense, and Korea Massive Punishment and Retaliation).
+He may be interested in pushing past the Northern Limit Line at sea and at least as far as the Han River on land, de facto dominating the Peninsula by seizing political and industrial targets throughout the Seoul-Incheon-Gyeonggi metropolitan area, supported by mass sabotage in the South’s rear.
+Missile strikes and penetration south of the Han River to destroy key sites in the Gyeonggi semiconductor mega-cluster centered on Yongin, Pyeongtaek, and Hwaseong would deepen strategic gain by denying the ROK economy its industrial crown jewel.
+The strategic objective would be to create a fait accompli and force maximalist, perhaps vassalizing demands upon the South in peace negotiations, such as financial reparations or the eviction of the U.S. military.
+This must be done while withstanding and defeating the ROK Strategic Command’s Three-Axis system (Kill Chain, Korea Air and Missile Defense, and Korea Massive Punishment and Retaliation) of military capabilities.
 He has turned to other states to provide the diversion, auxiliary/logistical personnel, technical capabilities, intelligence, and economic means to do so.

 Beijing in May 2022 vetoed new UNSC sanctions in response to a launch of the Hwasong-17 ICBM that March, and abstained in 2024 when Russia vetoed an extension of the UN Panel of Experts that monitored the enforcement of UN sanctions on the DPRK.
 Chinese ships run commerce out of DPRK ports, and Chinese front companies hide North Korean cyberthieves harvesting funds for the Korean People’s Army from Western technology companies.
 As of December 2025, a manufacturer in Jiangsu province is reportedly producing drone assembly lines for export to the DPRK, while the Shenyang Machine Tool Company supplies CNC machines.
-This UNSC sanctions-busting commerce is not possible without state direction, and the supply of machinery and raw materials is essential for North Korea’s 20×10 macroeconomic development initiative, which may actually be a way of deconcentrating industry and food storage in the event of war.
+This UNSC sanctions-busting commerce is not possible without state direction, and the supply of machinery and raw materials is essential for North Korea’s 20×10 macroeconomic development initiative.
 Most importantly, Beijing since May 2024 has not mentioned or committed to denuclearization of the Korean Peninsula as a goal in any press releases or public diplomatic exchanges.

 Meanwhile, Russia has less incentive to keep its collaboration subtle.
 Per U.S. intelligence, it was Kim’s idea, not Putin’s, for North Korea to support Russian operations in and around Ukraine with troops.
-Pyongyang has supplied rockets and millions of artillery shells to lessen Russian ammunition expenditure by as much as half while it stockpiles for the wider war.
+Pyongyang has supplied rockets and millions of artillery shells to lessen Russian ammunition expenditure by as much as half while Moscow stockpiles for the wider war.
 The sale of old munitions from the 1970s and 80s has enabled the KPA to refill its storage depots with millions of new, more reliable rounds.
-The Korean People’s Army’s Storm Corps acts as auxiliaries and even saw frontline combat in Kursk, while tens of thousands of workers are toiling in Russian drone factories in the Alabuga Special Economic Zone, facilities which are the epicenter of the Axis’ drone innovation per the ISW.
+As of January 2026, Korean People’s Army personnel act as drone spotters for Russian artillery crews, and the KPA’s Storm Corps saw frontline combat in Kursk in the winter of 2025.
+Concurrently, tens of thousands of workers have been slated to toil in Russian drone factories in the Alabuga Special Economic Zone, facilities which are the epicenter of the Axis’ drone innovation per the ISW.

-The North Koreans are making many gains from the sale of weapons and troop deployments and in compensation Russian assistance: as much as $14 billion in revenue for military research programs, technological/weapons design solutions taken from Admiral Grigorovich-class frigates to components of the Yars and Sarmat ICBMs, crude oil, combat testing for weapons, hands-on production training on Shahed UAVs for localization, food, and modern high-intensity warfare experience for the troops.
+The North Koreans are making many gains from the sale of weapons and troop deployments and reciprocal Russian assistance: as much as $14 billion in revenue for military research programs, equipment design solutions ranging from a modified Admiral Grigorovich-class frigate hull to the first stage of the Yars ICBM, crude oil, combat testing for weapons, hands-on production training on Shahed UAVs for localization, food, and modern high-intensity warfare experience for the troops.
 With allied help, North Korea hopes to create a modern drone-augmented force that can offset the Kill Chain and KAMD, plus the South’s superiority in mechanized forces.
-This is supported by the DPRK’s cybertheft of foreign companies for funds and intellectual property.
-Other tools include North Korea’s massive Kill Chain-resistant volume of shell artillery, rockets, and quick-to-launch solid-fueled missiles.
-The acquisition of Shahed attack UAVs, new 240mm MLRS and the KN-25 600mm GMLRS offsets the vulnerability of hardened artillery sites near the DMZ to the KTSSM-1 corps-use bunker buster.
+This is supported by the DPRK’s cybertheft of foreign companies for funds and intellectual property, and complements Pyongyang’s already massive volume of shell artillery, rockets, and quick-to-launch solid-fueled missiles.
+The planned construction of Shahed-family attack UAVs, combined with the deployment per KCNA of new 60 km-range 155mm SPGs to three border battalions by late 2026, will work to offset a critical vulnerability in the KPA’s forward artillery posture: the exposure of legacy Hardened Artillery Sites (HARTS) near the DMZ to the KTSSM-I thermal penetrator bunker buster.
+Combined with the production of new artillery shells, this keeps credible North Korea’s conventional strike threat to Seoul.

-Second, Pyongyang has the world’s largest network of underground military facilities and factories, whose scale provides the leadership, industry, and armed forces with strategic depth and dense granite protection against the ROK’s nine-ton warhead Hyunmoo-V intermediate-range ballistic missile, and other bunker busters for use by the greater KMPR plan.
+Second, Pyongyang has the world’s largest network of underground military facilities and factories, whose scale provides the leadership, industry and armed forces with strategic depth and dense granite protection against the ROK’s nine-ton warhead Hyunmoo-V intermediate-range ballistic missile, and other bunker busters in the greater KMPR capability set.
 A massive cannon-fodder manpower pool of over a million conscripts, conditioned through propaganda and fear of shame and punishment to die for the Supreme Commander, as indicated in Kursk, also bolsters its strength.
-The 20×10 factory initiative aims to turn counties into self-sufficient dual-use light manufacturing and food reserve nodes, combined with the expansion of specialized heavy industry facilities like the Ryongsong Machine Complex where Hwasong-11 SRBMs are produced.
+The 20×10 factory initiative may actually be intended as institutional preparation for war rather than ordinary economic development.
+By turning counties into self-sufficient dual-use light manufacturing and food reserve nodes, the program creates a dispersed wartime logistics network resistant to ROK precision strike under KMPR.
+This complements the expansion of specialized heavy industry facilities like the Hwanghae Iron and Steel Complex and February 11 Plant where Hwasong-11 SRBMs are produced.
+This industrial development is made possible by surging Chinese supply of raw materials and machinery, particularly after the September 2025 Beijing Victory Day military parade.

-The gradual deployment of new technology with outside assistance further enhances capabilities, such as Pantsir-S1 SHORADS, Garpiya and Shahed-136/Geran-2 UAVs, second-hand MiG-29 and Su-27 fourth-generation fighters, reconnaissance satellites, AI-targeting, hypersonic glide vehicles, nuclear submarine propulsion, and fiber optic top-attack ATGMs like the Bulsae-4.
-Pyongyang’s forces have trained in battle with night vision and modern equipment, such as the AK-12 assault rifle and Vepr-12 semi-automatic shotgun for antidrone use.
+The gradual deployment of new technology with outside assistance further enhances capabilities, such as Pantsir-S1 SHORADS, Garpiya and Shahed-136/Geran-2 UAVs, second-hand MiG-29 and Su-27 fourth-generation fighters, reconnaissance satellites, AI-targeting, hypersonic glide vehicles, nuclear submarine propulsion likely from OK-650 pressurized-water reactors, and fiber optic top-attack ATGMs like the Bulsae-4.
+Pyongyang’s forces have trained in battle with night vision and modern equipment, such as the AK-12 assault rifle and Vepr-12 semi-automatic shotgun for anti-drone use.
 The DPRK is also mimicking proven Western kit, with the Saetbyol-9 UAV borrowing the airframe of the General Atomics MQ-9 Reaper.
-Seoul is within range of North Korean hardened artillery sites in the mountains north of the Demilitarized Zone.
-The KN-25, which is nuclear-capable, is set to become the core of the nation’s land attack capabilities.
+The KN-25 GMLRS, which is nuclear-capable, is set to become the core of the nation’s land attack capabilities.
 Pyongyang holds an extensive chemical weapon stockpile comprising up to around 5,000 tons including the sarin and VX nerve agents.
-The DPRK drone and missile arsenal, advancing with SRBMs like the Hwasong-11Ma and future Shahed UAVs, is increasingly capable of overcoming KAMD.
-Without U.S. SM-3 interceptors, the ROK’s Sejong the Great-class Aegis-equipped DDGs currently cannot intercept ballistic missiles beyond 20 kilometers.
+The DPRK drone and missile arsenal, advancing with SRBMs like the Russia-upgraded Hwasong-11A and KN-25, plus future Shahed UAVs, is increasingly capable of overcoming KAMD.
+Without U.S. SM-3 interceptors, the ROK’s Sejong the Great-class Aegis BMD destroyers currently cannot intercept ballistic missiles beyond 20 kilometers.
+The same DPRK arsenal also threatens the ROK’s Kill Chain, which centers on detecting and destroying DPRK missiles before launch.
+Kill Chain was designed around liquid-fueled missiles whose fueling sequences took hours and produced detectable signatures.
+Solid-fueled SRBMs require no visible fueling preparation, can emerge from concealed positions and fire within minutes, and disperse before counterstrike.
+This defeats the ISR capabilities Kill Chain depends on for target identification.

 With these factors in mind, the South would face devastation from war regardless of the outcome, its Kill Chain and KAMD doctrines ineffective in stopping a Northern attack.
 The United States’ wartime operational control of the ROK/U.S. CFC and by extent the Republic of Korea Armed Forces may paralyze the South’s response to a Northern invasion given our engagements elsewhere.
+Conversely, an ROK-commanded CFC may be restrained if the South’s political leadership is deterred from some actions by Northern nuclear saber rattling.
 The opening of a Korean front will be of critical use to China in the Asia-Pacific theatre, counting for the strategy of diluting U.S. and allied forces and limiting their ability to intervene in the First Island Chain, a benefit which far outweighs uncontrolled migration into Manchuria.
 This also supersedes the peacetime concerns of peninsular stability and keeping U.S. forces away from China’s borders.
-On the other hand, the DPRK cannot successfully invade en-masse the Seoul-Incheon-Gyeonggi area without PLA support, particularly in satellite reconnaissance, rear logistics and strikes against USFK facilities like at Camp Humphreys and the Osan and Kunsan Air Bases.
+On the other hand, the DPRK cannot successfully invade en-masse the Seoul-Incheon-Gyeonggi metropolitan area without PLA support, particularly in satellite reconnaissance, rear logistics, and strikes against USFK facilities like at Camp Humphreys and the Osan and Kunsan Air Bases.

 Pakistan

-The Pakistan Armed Forces have always viewed India as the nation’s pacing rival, and have become a strategic partner of China for this reason.
+China’s answer to limiting Indian strategic relevance to a Pacific war lies in the Pakistan Armed Forces, who have viewed India as their pacing rival since partition and become a strategic partner of China for that reason.
 Since the 2016 skirmishes at the Kashmir Line of Control, the military has turned to road-mobile fission warhead ballistic missiles to restrain the conventionally superior Indian Armed Forces.
-With Chinese military and surveillance equipment and intelligence support, the former comprising 81% of Pakistani weapon imports between 2020 and 2024, as well as the use of nuclear weapons and future ICBMs as a deterrent against India and America, the Pakistan Armed Forces under hardliner Asim Munir may hope in the event of war deliver a knockout blow that will deal India considerable damage and enable them and proxy militant cells to take Jammu and Kashmir, which under the war framework China could have dangled as a carrot.
+With Chinese military and surveillance equipment and intelligence support, the former comprising 81% of Pakistani weapon imports between 2020 and 2024, the Pakistan Armed Forces under hardliner Asim Munir may hope to deliver a knockout blow in the event of war that will deal India considerable damage and enable them and proxy militant cells to take Jammu and Kashmir, which under the war framework China could have dangled as a carrot.
+A counteroffensive into Pakistani territory by the Indian army commands may be deterred by the specter of Pakistan’s fission-warhead arsenal.
+While the arsenal predominantly consists of land-launched ballistic missiles, the Babur-III submarine-launched cruise missile has been in testing since 2017 and is likely compatible with the new Hangor-class attack submarine.
+Continuing, U.S. officials have accused Pakistan of, with Chinese suppliers, developing larger rocket motors that can support ICBMs capable of hitting the continental United States.
 Islamabad’s accusations of India supporting the Baloch Liberation Army shows it views its security affairs as interconnected issues.
 A conflict may also strengthen their political power internally, a goal made more urgent in light of the visible cracks formed by the political revolt of former Prime Minister Imran Khan.
-Even if Pakistan does not start a full-scale Kashmir war concurrent with an Indo-Pacific conflict, it is likely to at minimum mobilize its forces, diverting Indian ground and air resources.

 Reliance on Chinese weaponry and satellite intelligence (per Indian Deputy Chief of the Army Staff Rahul Singh) so far seems to be credible in light of the reportedly successful performance of the PL-15 air-to-air missile and J-10C’s EW capabilities against French-made Indian Dassault Rafale and Mirage 2000 fighter aircraft in May 2025, and Beijing reportedly offered fifth-generation Shenyang J-35 fighters and HQ-19 ABM batteries to Islamabad following the 2025 war with India.
 Capitalizing on his surge in popularity after Operation Sindoor, Munir has rammed through a constitutional amendment to designate himself Chief of Defense Forces and make the military chain of command subordinate only to him, with a new Federal Constitutional Court handpicked by the figurehead civilian leadership.
 Whether he intends to use this increased political power to ensure personal control of any attack on India concurrent with the global war is not clear at this time.